crustmc/Crust/README.md

 Crust is a Minecraft Layer 7 Reverse Proxy that aims for pure performance and rich features.

 The software is written in Rust only and in an early development stage.
-We are currently support all minecraft versions starting from 1.20.2.
+We are currently supporting all minecraft versions starting at 1.20.2.
 We aim to improve the protocol support to 1.8 and up

 ## Download and Installation

-Currently linux aarch64 and x86_64 are supported.
+Currently Linux aarch64 and x86_64 are supported.
 Download the binary file that matches your OS here: https://ci.outfluencer.dev/job/Crust/ make the file executeable